11 Essential Board Books To Add To Your Baby Registry

 By Pamela Kennedy

-Gifted to our daughter when she was around 3 months old, this is another fan favorite and a great book for developing those fine motor skills.
-Great & Small - Prayers for Babies has thick lift the flap pages that our daughter learned how to do pretty early on.
-It’s one of her most “worn” books and she still loves it at 16 months (she can now make all the soudns).
+Gifted to our daughter when she was around 3 months old, this is another board book favorite and a great book for developing fine motor skills.
+Great & Small - Prayers for Babies has thick lift the flap pages that our daughter learned how to open a few months after receiving the book.
+It’s one of her most “worn” books and she still loves it at 16 months (she can now make all the sounds under each flap).

 By Eric Carl

-I, at first, only wanted “beautiful” board books, but there are just some classics that babies love and can’t be beat.
-The Very Hungry Caterpillar is one of those books, and its a great registry add.
-It’s another great book for babies to develop their fine motor skills, and my daughter learned to turn the little pages very early on during her tummy time.
+At first, I only wanted “beautiful” board books, but there are just some classics that babies love, such as Eric Carl’s The Very Hungry Caterpillar.
+It’s another great board book for babies to develop their fine motor skills, and my daughter learned to turn the little pages very early on during her tummy time.

 By Eric Carl

-If you’re a millenal, you likely grew up on Sandra Boyton books, and my parents couldn’t resist getting a few for my daughter’s library.
-She has loved them from day one, and the one I’d recommend adding to your registry is Moo, Baa, La la la.
+If you’re a millennial, you likely grew up on Sandra Boynton books, and my parents couldn’t resist getting a few for my daughter’s library.
+She has loved them from day one, and the one I’d recommend adding to your registry is Moo, Baa, La la la, but we also own a few others and my daughter loves them all.

-Once my daughter was a few months old, I wanted to introduce some faith-based books into her rotation, and I discovered Theology for Little Believers books.
-We purchased the Jesus book, and she has really enjoyed the single words on the page describing different aspets of who Jesus is.
+Once my daughter was born, I wanted to introduce some faith-based books into her rotation, and I discovered the Theology for Little Hearts books.
+We purchased the Jesus book, and she has really enjoyed the single words on the page describing different aspects of who Jesus is.

 I ended up purchasing this for when my daughter was around 9-months old, but I wish I would have had it before then!
 Another great book by Tabitha Paige (just buy all her books), with beautiful illustrations of first words for babies.
 This is probably my daughter’s most requested book.